s4ke/Master-Thesis/src/md/024-monads.md

 `m a` is computed before `m b` while discarding the result of the first one as can also be seen in its default implementation above.

-Given this definition of a Monad, we can now take a look at the well known example for a Monad - the `State` Monad It is defined as [@learnyouahaskell]
+Given this definition of a Monad, we can now take a look at how we would implement a `State` Monad.
+It is defined as [@learnyouahaskell]

 ~~~~ {.haskell